On the quantitative variation of congruence ideals and integral periods of modular forms

-\section{Comparison with integral periods of Shimura curves}
+\subsection{Comparison with integral periods of Shimura curves}

-Let $f \in S_k(\Gamma_0(N))$ be a newform as in Theorem \ref{thm:main_thm}. \begin{assu} Assume that $N^-$ be the square-free product of an \emph{even} number of primes. \end{assu} Let $B$ be the \emph{indefinite} quaternion algebra over $\mathbb{Q}$ of discriminant $N^-$ and $f_B$ the Jacquet-Langlands transfer of $f$.
+Let $f \in S_k(\Gamma_0(N))$ be a newform as in Theorem \ref{thm:main_thm}. \begin{assu} Assume that $N^-$ is the square-free product of an \emph{even} number of primes. \end{assu} Let $B$ be the \emph{indefinite} quaternion algebra over $\mathbb{Q}$ of discriminant $N^-$ and $f_B$ the Jacquet--Langlands transfer of $f$.